 - If you're not selected, not to worry, there are many other opportunities to provide feedback.

 - One focus group for stakeholders in Southwest and South Atlanta, facilitated by Odetta MacLeish-White of the TransFormation Alliance

 - Stakeholder interviews conducted by our consultant, board, and staff

-- Online Survey for members and other stakeholders distributed and due in mid-July
+- Online Survey for members and other stakeholders available Monday, July 15 - Wednesday, July 31